ghc-proposals/ghc-proposals/proposals/0000-unlifted-data.rst

 ::

- data SMaybe :: Type -> TYPE 'UnliftedRep where
+ data unlifted SMaybe
-   SJust :: !a -> SMaybe a
+   = SJust !a
-   SNothing :: SMaybe a
+   | Nothing

 ``SMaybe a`` has the same inhabitants as ``Maybe a``, with the exception that it deprives itself and its arguments of ⊥.